gselander/pq-suites/draft-spm-lake-pqsuites.md

 A quantum-resistant signature algorithm, such as ML-DSA {{I-D.ietf-cose-dilithium}}, is a drop-in replacement for classical signature algorithms such as ECDSA.
 For post-quantum secure key exchange, a quantum-resistant Key Encapsulation Mechanism (KEM), such as ML-KEM {{I-D.ietf-jose-pqc-kem}}, can be applied directly to EDHOC, as is detailed in {{KEM}}.

-To enable post-quantum security in EDHOC only requires new cipher suites to be registered, see {{suites-registry}}.
+To enable post-quantum security in EDHOC it suffices to register new cipher suites using COSE registered algorithms.
+The cipher suites defined in this document are in {{suites-registry}}.
+Further post-quantum cipher suites may be added in the future.

 Methods 1–3 in {{RFC9528}} use a Diffie-Hellman/Non-Interactive Key Exchange (NIKE) based API for authentication.
 As of this writing, no standardized post-quantum algorithms for these methods exist.
 An alternative path to post-quantum EDHOC, not pursued in this document, would be to define new authentication methods based on Key Encapsulation Mechanisms (KEMs).

 ## Using KEMs for EDHOC Key Exchange {#KEM}

-Given a quantum-resistant KEM, such as ML-KEM-512, with encapsulation key ek, ciphertext c and shared secret key K (using the notation of {{FIPS203}}).
-EDHOC is applied as follows:
+Given a quantum-resistant KEM, such as ML-KEM-512, with encapsulation key ek, ciphertext c and shared secret key K (using the notation of {{FIPS203}}), EDHOC is applied as follows:

 * The encapsulation key ek is transported in the G_X field.
 * The ciphertext c is is transported in the G_Y field.
 * G_XY is the shared secret key K.

+Note that G_Y does not contain a public key when a KEM is used in this way.

-Relevant security requirements and considerations apply, for example, the Initiator MUST generate a new encapsulation / decapsulation key pair matching the selected cipher suite.
+The security requirements and security considerations of EDHOC and the KEM algorithm used apply.
+For example, the Initiator MUST generate a new encapsulation / decapsulation key pair matching the selected cipher suite for each EDHOC session.

 Conventions for using post-quantum KEMs within COSE are described in {{I-D.ietf-jose-pqc-kem}}.

 Note that this use of KEM applies both to standalone KEM and hybrid KEMs such as, e.g., X-wing {{I-D.connolly-cfrg-xwing-kem}}.

 Compared to elliptic curve algorithms such as ECDHE, ECDSA, and EdDSA, ML-KEM-512 and ML-DSA-44 introduce significantly higher overhead {{FIPS203}}{{FIPS204}}.
 In the future, more efficient post-quantum signature schemes such as FN-DSA and MAYO may be considered, but these are not standardized at the time of this document’s publication.

 Cipher suites using ML-KEM-512 {{I-D.ietf-jose-pqc-kem}} for key exchange and ML-DSA-44 {{I-D.ietf-cose-dilithium}} for digital signatures are specified in {{suites-registry}}.
 As both ML-KEM {{FIPS203}} and ML-DSA {{FIPS204}} internally use SHAKE256, it is natural to also use SHAKE256 for EDHOC's key derivation.
-Further post-quantum cipher suites may be added in the future.

 # Security Considerations